ARCHER2-HPC/archer2-docs/docs/user-guide/connecting.md

 on the private key file `id_rsa_ARCHER2` one would use the command `chmod 600 id_rsa_ARCHER2`.

-!!! tip
-    Unix file permissions can be understood in the following way.
-There are three groups that can have file permissions: (owning) *users*, (owning) *groups*, and *others*.
-The available permissions are *read*, *write*, and *execute*.
-The first character indicates whether the target is a file `-`, or directory `d`.
-The next three characters indicate the owning user's permissions.
-The first character is `r` if they have read permission, `-` if they don't, the second character is `w` if they have write permission, `-` if they don't, the third character is `x` if they have execute permission, `-` if they don't.
-This pattern is then repeated for *group*, and *other* permissions.
-For example the pattern `-rw-r--r--` indicates that the owning user can read and write the file, members of the owning group can read it, and anyone else can also read it.
-The `chmod` codes are constructed by treating the user, group, and owner permission strings as binary numbers, then converting them to decimal.
-For example the permission string `-rwx------` becomes `111 000 000` -\> `700`.

 ### SSH verbose output

 Verbose debugging output from `ssh` can be very useful for diagnosing